alexdlukens/alukens-site-academic/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
 I am a Site Reliability Engineer at Canonical.
 I work remotely from the New York City area.
-In my off time, I continue to pursue my passions in hardware design using Chisel and designing applications in Python.
-Proud 4 time Marathoner
+In my off time, I am a long distance runner and proud 4 time marathoner.
+I also continue to pursue my passions in Python application design, and hardware design in Chisel.

 Check out my [resumé](media/resume.pdf)